GIRLS ON THE RUN

 Danvers Indoor Sports is excited to host a chapter of Girls on the run for grades 3-5.
 Girls on the run inspires ALL girls to build confidence and make intentional decisions, while fostering care and compassion for self and others.
 Our trained coaches will use physical activity and dynamic discussions to build social, emotional and physical skills in every girl while encouraging healthy habits for life.
 In today’s unpredictable world, the strategies learned at Girls on run are more important than ever.

-Girls on the run will meet twice per week for 8 weeks in a hybrid model (16 lessons).
-The fee is $235 and includes trained coaches, an Individualized Participant Kit, including a program journal, t-shirt, water bottle, medal, face mask, healthy snacks, and more!
+Girls on the run will meet twice per week for 8 weeks in person (16 lessons).
+The fee is $235 and includes trained coaches, an Individualized Participant Kit, including a program journal, t-shirt, water bottle, medal, and more!
 These kits will allow us to deliver our transformative, evidence-based curriculum safely, taking into account social-distancing and health guidelines from the CDC.
-At the end of the 8 weeks of training, girls can participate in a socially distanced in-person end of season 5K on June 5th hosted at Danvers Indoor Sports.
+At the end of the 8 weeks of training, girls can participate in an end of season 5K on November 20th hosted by Danvers Indoor Sports.

 Program Contact: For any questions, please contact Sandy Mahoney, firstname.lastname@example.org